-To delete an attachment, select the attachment and click the Delete button $\overline{\square}$ in the Attachments panel.
+To delete an attachment, select the attachment and click the Delete button \Box in the Attachments panel.
 For an attachment as a comment, you can also delete it in one of the following ways:

-- Select the Hand command, Select Annotation command, or the corresponding commenting tool > click the file attachment icon > press the Delete key. - Select the Hand command, Select Annotation command, or the corresponding commenting tool > right-click the file attachment icon > choose Delete from the context menu.

-- Right-click the comment in the Comments panel, and choose Delete from the context menu. - Choose Delete from the Options menu of the pop-up note of the comment.
+- Select the Hand command, Select Annotation command, or the corresponding commenting tool > click the file attachment icon > press the Delete key. - Select the Hand command, Select Annotation command, or the corresponding commenting tool > right-click the file attachment icon > choose Delete from the context menu. - Right-click the comment in the Comments panel, and choose Delete from the context menu. - Choose Delete from the Options menu of the pop-up note of the comment.

-Security settings
+Security settings for attachments

-To change the security settings of how to open an attachment, click the Settings button in the Attachment panel and do one of the following:
+To change the security settings of how to open an attachment, click the Settings button 6 in the Attachment panel and do one of the following:

-- To add a new extension, click the Add button to input the file extension in the Security Settings dialog box. - To delete an extension, click one of the existing extensions and click the Delete button. - To change the settings of how to open the attachments of the type, choose one of the three options listed.
+- Select or deselect Allow opening of non-PDF attachments with external applications to control the permissions for opening non-PDF attachments with their associated applications.
+For more information, please refer to "Security Settings for Non-PDF Attachments". - To add a non-PDF file type and configure how to open a file attachment in that format, click the Add button to input the file extension in the Security Settings dialog box, and then choose an option in the Settings group.
+For more information about the options, please refer to "the Open File Attachments dialog box". - To delete the existing security settings for a certain file type, click one of the existing file types and click the Delete button. - To change the settings of how to open the attachments of the type, choose one of the three options listed.